 Soft Riot, coming from a more punk rock pedigree, often places more focus than the norm on his lyrical content, bringing in detailed pictures and sometimes even linear narrative storylines to subjects such as modern living, technology, surveillance, environment, overpopulation, enlightenment, life elsewhere, forewarning about catastrophic events, vain people in gyms, and not having enough time.
 The influences come less from other musical artists but more so from written fiction and film —a future predicted by fiction.

-You Never Know What Might Come Next is the newest document from Soft Riot out now on the French label Exhibition and further develops and fine-tunes Soft Riot’s evolving minimal, atmospheric sound that started gaining momentum on the 2013 full-length, Fiction Prediction.
+Prior to that came 2015’s You Never Know What Might Come Next (EXBTN), which further developed and fine-tuned Soft Riot’s evolving minimal, atmospheric sound that started gaining momentum on the 2013 full-length, Fiction Prediction.

 In 2014 came Some More Terror, a recording consisting of 11 tracks of instrumental, ambient-influenced synth sounds that provided a slight detour from the more song-based, synth-pop trajectory presented on the two aforementioned albums.